akshitagupta15june/Face-X/Snapchat_Filters/Mosaic Effect Filter/README.md

 This is a  real-time filter that creates a mosaic like effect on everything in the camera feed

+Note: The number of points is user defined.
+The filter may lag on higher number of points
+You can save the image instead of displaying it in that case
 ## Sample

 ![sample](output.jpg)